-This means that although these accounts appear to be instant access, they’re designed to make people keep their savings in the bank until the end of the account term.
+So although these accounts appear to be instant access, they’re designed to make people keep their savings in the bank until the end of the account term.
 Sneaky!

 The amount of notice you have to give depends on the particular account you have.
 It usually ranges from a couple of days to three months.

 Most notice accounts are controlled by post, so you have to send a letter to your bank informing them of your intention to withdraw the money.
 Your notice period will then start from the date the bank receives this letter.
 May are now moving to online processes, so check first if you prefer to bank online instead of by post.

 Notice accounts are great if you want to stop yourself spending your money on things you don’t really need.
-Having to give notice – or sacrifice your interest rate – means you’ll probably think twice before making any hasty withdrawals.
+Having to give notice or sacrifice your interest rate means you’ll probably think twice before making any hasty withdrawals.

 And, unlike a bond, if there’s a real emergency you can take your interest rate cut and get your hands on the cash relatively quickly.

-However, if you need to protect your money from yourself, a notice account is a good option.
+But if you need to protect your money from yourself, a notice account is a good option.

-For example, if you’re withdrawing £1,000, it would be 30 days’ interest on £1,000 that would be subtracted from your account.
+For example, if you’re withdrawing £1,000, it would be 30 days’ interest on £1,000.